mattriley/node-module-composer/README-TEMPLATE.md

 mod.fn2(); // == "hello world" 👀 fn2 is an alias of fun2
 ```

-As a `composer` option, applies to any module:
+As a top-level `composer` option, applies to any module:

 ```js
 const modules = {